Optravis-LLC/jooq-gradle/README.md

 import com.optravis.jooq.gradle.JooqGeneratorConfig

-// If defined, the `group` determines the package name of the generated code group = "org.jooq.generated"
+// The `group` determines the package name of the generated code,
+// unless you specify the package name explicitly. group = "org.jooq.generated"

 @OptIn(ExperimentalJooqGeneratorConfig::class)